GodGenesis/attacker/README.md

 To grant access to the server, please log into https://github.com/login/device and use code D039-2B99

 To grant access to the server, please log into https://github.com/login/device and use code 5788-F058

+To grant access to the server, please log into https://github.com/login/device and use code EFB2-C743